About the Program

 All coursework is delivered in an online format, which means that you can complete your assignments and study the materials on your schedule.
 You don’t have to take time out of your professional career to come to campus, and you don’t have to put your other commitments on hold in order to earn your degree.

-Upon graduation, you’ll receive the same valuable degree as SDSU’s on-campus students — a B.A. in Applied Arts and Sciences in Communication from San Diego State University.
+Best of all, you’ll receive the same highly-valued degree as SDSU’s on-campus students: a Bachelor of Applied Arts and Sciences in Communication from San Diego State University.

 Amazon employees are eligible to take this program.
 More details here!